Gastric bypass surgery cost less at this Specialist Hospital in France.

 Are your Surgeons Registered to perform Gastric Bypass Operations.

-Our Surgeons are registered to carry out Bariatric Surgery procedures to ensure that your Surgery is conducted to the highest possible standards in accordance with EEC Regulations
+The Surgeons at the Hospital are registered to carry out Bariatric Surgery procedures to ensure that your Surgery is conducted to the highest possible standards in accordance with EEC Regulations

 Why not request an initial No Obligation FREE Consultation to see if this surgery in France is suitable for you by CLICKING HERE NOW or simply calling us on 0033-686567031